ticketeer/docs/src/errors.md

 ::: info `Request Invalid`

-Ticketeer tried to send something to discord that was not valid.
+Ticketeer tried to send something to Discord that was not valid.

 :::